fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 C:\Windows\Microsoft.NET\assembly\GAC_MSIL\Microsoft.Windows.DeveloperLicense.Commands.Resources
 ```

-In particular, `C:\Windows\Microsoft.NET\assembly\GAC_MSIL\Microsoft.Windows.DeveloperLicense.Commands` contains the code of the cmdlet : `Microsoft.Windows.DeveloperLicense.Commands.dll` which we can easily read with a .NET decompiler (like JustDecompile for example).
+In particular, `C:\Windows\Microsoft.NET\assembly\GAC_MSIL\Microsoft.Windows.DeveloperLicense.Commands` contains `Microsoft.Windows.DeveloperLicense.Commands.dll` which we can easily read with a .NET decompiler (like JustDecompile for example).

 The decompiled version of the cmdlet is using some native functions exported by WSClient.dll:
 ![NativeMethods](NativeMethods.JPG)